 Spend the day soaking in the sun on Port Elizabeth’s white sandy beaches including Humewood, SA's oldest Blue Flag Beach.
 Swim under the watchful eye of the lifeguards, catch up on your tan or get creative and build a sand castle with the kids.

-Win while trying your hand at the slot machines, have a meal overlooking the lake, play a round of putt-putt or ride the carousal at the Boardwalk Casino and Entertainment Complex.
+Win while trying your hand at the slot machines at the Boardwalk Casino.

 24. Nelson Mandela Metropolitan Art Museum

 Bring out your inner culture vulture and pay a visit to the Nelson Mandela Metropolitan Art Museum.
 Browse through the collection of South African, British and Oriental art as well as their temporary exhibits.

 25. Scuba Diving